konsumer/null-units/UNITS.md

 ## gain

 This is a very simple amplifier.
-Yu can use it as a template for units with params.
+You can use it as a template for units with in/out/params.

-### HPF (High-Pass Filter)
+### hpf (High-Pass Filter)
 A clean high-pass filter for removing low frequencies.
 Features:
 1. Adjustable cutoff frequency
 2. Smooth frequency response